 Our senses only capture a fraction of the world around us.
 Even that is too much.
 We simplify, symbolize, rationalize, or ignore to extract some meaning from this mess.
-The website’s epigraphs assert: we are all artists We all use artistic lies.
+The website’s epigraphs assert: we are all artists.
+We all use artistic lies.

 Picasso states that all art, even representational art cannot represent everything.
 Art lies, but you can creatively misrepresent to reflect our understanding of the truth.
-Artistic skill is using misrepresentations, or lies, to convey the truth.
+Artistic skill is using misrepresentations, or artistic lies, to convey the truth.

 Nietzsche makes the connection more explicit.
 Even though we see a tree accurately and completely with all its detail, it is very much easier for us to imagine an approximation of the tree.
 Even in the midst of the strangest experiences we fabricate the largest part of the experience.
 To put it more virtuously and hypocritically, it is more pleasant to say we are more artists than we know.
 Artistic lies are in our nature.

 Plato viewed art as mimesis, and therefore a lie because it was only an imitation of an object which itself was only a shadow of the Ideal.
 To us, with no sense of the ideal, we are left only with the lie.